Financial-Times/origami/components/o3-button/README.md

 ### Groups

-Wrap buttons with `.o3-button-group` to group them together:
+Wrap buttons in a container with `.o3-button-group` to group them together:

 ```html
 <div class="o3-button-group">